manosriram/manosriram.com/content/_index.md

         Just a curious human who loves writing software.

-golang, rust, and python; also interested in infrastructure tooling, observability tools, and interpreters.
+golang, rust, and python; also interested in developer tooling and interpreters.

 Apart from my full-time job, I'm building [<u>**outagealert.dev**</u>](https://outagealert.dev); It is a monitoring and notification platform for services and cron jobs.